simoun-asmar/unicorn-project/README.md

 # 🦄 Unicorn Project

-This project includes SQL queries, spreadsheet analysis, and a Tableau dashboard created to explore and answer key business questions using the Unicorn dataset.
+This project includes SQL queries, spreadsheet analysis, and a Tableau dashboard created to explore and answer key business questions using the Unicorn dataset, discovering insights and providing recommendations.

 ## 📂 Project Components